twineworks/tweakflow/site/content/reference.md

 ## Expressions

 Tweakflow expressions evaluate to values.
-The most basic of which are literal values.
 All data types can be written as literals.
 Tweakflow also has function calls, conditionals, list comprehensions, pattern matching, type casts, and several operators for many common computations.

 ### Nil